-Live Different Think Different Be Different: Mind-Life Project seeks to solve one of society’s most sticky problems: Creating community connection and a sense of full citizenship for the most vulnerable
+Live Different Think Different Be Different: The Mind-Life Project set out to solve one of society’s most sticky problems: Creating community connection and a sense of full citizenship for the most vulnerable

 The Mind-Life initiative is funded by the Australian Government Department of Social Services through an Information, Linkages and Capacity Building Grant to reframe psychosocial disability, reduce stigma and improve community access for people who experience psychosocial disability”

 We pose the question: What is psychosocial disability?
 How does the term help us create an inclusive sociality?
 In fact, does it?
 Or does it further separate society?

 How can we make sense of this term?
 What does it mean to you?

 Mind Life project focus was to work with design teams across the State to create and test try and explore resources that help deliver on what it means to live well and what could we do differently that makes sure everyone can be included.

 The Project has a focus on working in regional and rural areas and is led by Bridges Health & Community Care.

 My career in the mental health sector began 23 years ago as a community development officer for mental health and my role was to coordinate activities to enable people with a lived experience of mental ill health to have input into the mental health service system and establish alternative supports and services outside of a hospital based medical model.